haochencoding/handflapping_simulation_fourier/README.md

 # Signpost

-- `fourier_standstill.ipynb`: a notebook explaining how I use Fourier transform to get the threshold for detecting hand flapping movements.
+- `fourier_standstill.ipynb`: a notebook on how to use Fourier transform to get the threshold for detecting hand flapping movements.
-- `fourier_handflapping_detection.ipynb`: a notebook explaining how I detect handflapping using Fourier transform using threshold values.
+- `fourier_handflapping_detection.ipynb`: a notebook on how to detect handflapping using Fourier transform using threshold values.
+- `data_analysis_merged_handflapping_data.ipynb`: a notebook on how to extracted parameters to simulate handflapping data